asteinkrauss/7900Group2/README.md

 ### Analytical Tools & Methods

-We will conduct our analyses in R. Using publicly available datasets spanning multiple years, we will look at descriptive statistics and run statistical tests (e.g., t-tests, ANOVA) to investigate the affordability of fruits and vegetables by state across time.
-Specifically, descriptive statistics will investigate the average, minimum, and maximum prices of fruits and vegetables by year.
-The ‘ggplot2’ package will be used to visualize the results, including interactive plots of fruit and vegetable prices, income per capita by state, and affordability of fruits and vegetables by state.
+We conducted our analyses in R. Using publicly available datasets spanning multiple years, we looked at descriptive statistics and looked at descriptive graphs (eg. bar, line, map graphs) to investigate the affordability of fruits and vegetables by state across time.
+Specifically, descriptive statistics investigated the average, minimum, and maximum prices of fruits and vegetables by year.
+The ‘ggplot2’ package was used to visualize the results, including interactive plots of fruit and vegetable prices, income per capita by state, and affordability of fruits and vegetables by state.

 To quantify affordability, we developed an affordability metric based on the U.S. Department of Agriculture's recommended grocery budget of 11% of one's income (https://money.usnews.com/money/personal-finance/saving-and-budgeting/articles/how-much-should-i-spend-on-groceries).
 We then further subdivided the 11% and allocated 4% of one's income specifically for produce (so, 2% for fruits and 2% for vegetables).
 Since we're interested in affordability in relation to dietary guidelines, we calculated the price of a cup equivalent of fruits and vegetables (recommended daily serving; https://www.nidirect.gov.uk/articles/fruit-and-vegetables) for an entire year by multiplying the cup equivalent price by 365.
 Finally, to categorize a fruit or vegetable as affordable or unaffordable, we compared the yearly cup equivalent price (for fruit and vegetables separately) to 2% of per capita income by state.
 If the yearly cup equivalent price was greater than 2%, that fruit or vegetable was deemed unaffordable.
 If the yearly cup equivalent price was less than 2%, that fruit or vegetable was deemed affordable.

-We hope to discover important insights by examining trends in fruit and vegetable affordability by state.
-These insights will inform policymaking, with a particular focus on enhancing food assistance programs and regulations overseen by the Congressional Committees on Agriculture.
+We aimed to discover important insights by examining trends in fruit and vegetable affordability by state.
+These insights could inform policymaking, with a particular focus on enhancing food assistance programs and regulations overseen by the Congressional Committees on Agriculture.

 ### Questions of Interest

 **1. What are the most and least expensive fruits?
 How does this change across years?**
+*Note: If you would like to see an interactive graph of the ones shown below, please download the .rmd file and run the appropriate code under "Question 1.".*

 ![unnamed-chunk-6-1](https://github.com/asteinkrauss/7900Group2/assets/164549275/46a5c31e-2a95-4c5c-9aac-d0d5d5e2ad69)
 ![unnamed-chunk-6-2](https://github.com/asteinkrauss/7900Group2/assets/164549275/7d61b66e-fd92-4ec8-aeb8-2b441a551179)